 Mission to our Consumers:

-To assure that our Company is recognized for its quality, its heritage, its respect for the consumer and the fact that there are differences among consumers, and its responsible corporate citizenship.
+To ensure that GG Distributing is recognized for its commitment to quality, its rich heritage, its respect for diverse consumer preferences, and its dedication to responsible corporate citizenship.

 Mission to our Retailers:

-To assure that our Company is highly regarded for innovative and flawless services, and for a product range that is responsive to the variety of consumer preferences that must be accommodated at retail.
+To ensure that GG Distributing is highly regarded for delivering reliable service and offering a product range that meets the diverse preferences of consumers at retail.

 Mission to our Community: